The Sport Management Advisory Council

 In July 2014, Learfield acquired Sidearm Sports.
 Learfield IMG College is the Multimedia Rights Holder (MMRA) for the top collegiate athletic programs in the U.S. Since the acquisition, Rubin remains CEO of Sidearm Sports and all employees remain in Syracuse.

 Rubin currently teaches more than 200 students each semester in SU’s IST 195 course, which gives students a general overview of the information age and the many different career paths students may pursue.

 Rubin serves on Syracuse University Athletics’ external affairs committee, is active with the Jim & Juli Boeheim foundation, David’s Refuge, and the MOST.
-He has been married to his wife, Jennifer, for 13 years, and has two sons.
+He and his wife, Jennifer, have two sons.

 Ben C. Sutton Jr.

 Ben C. Sutton Jr. is founder and chairman of Teall Capital, a private equity company with investments in a portfolio of businesses including Riddle & Bloom, Tailgate Guys, Sunshine Beverages, Complex Sports & Entertainment, and Dyehard Fan Supply.